 My question is...
 WHERE IS BRENT?!?
 My favorite protagonist in this series was the guy who carried the entire "BENEATH THE PLANET OF THE APES" 1969 sequel on his back - up to the point where Taylor reappears...
 Then, it becomes Taylor versus the Apes all over again - and Brent is thanked for his services by being unceremoniously killed off (shot full of holes too, he is!
 Granted, mere seconds before EVERYBODY SEEMINGLY DIES...
 But still!
 I can feel bad for Brent if I want to - right?
-It's a free country - correct? *lol*)
+It's a free country - correct?
+Whether apes run it or not! *lol*)

 Don't tell me Brent was brushed off again - frowned upon, even for a damned action figure?!?
 Sheesh...

 This site contains copyrighted material for which reprint permission has not always been authorized by the copyright owner.
 We make these available to merely REMINISCE!
 We believe this constitutes a 'fair use' of any such material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107.